Dr Alice Baynes

 2002-2004 Fisheries Scientist, Environment Agency’s National Fisheries Laboratory, Huntingdon, Cambridgeshire, UK.

-- Brunel University London Animal Welfare and Ethical Review Body (AWERB) (member 2015-present, Deputy Chair 2017-present)
+- Brunel University London Animal Welfare and Ethical Review Body (AWERB) (Chair 2018-present, member since 2015, Deputy Chair 2017-2018)

 Newest selected publications

 Hamilton, PB., Baynes, A., Nicol, E., Harris, G., Webster, TMU., Beresford, N., (2022) 'Feminizing Effects of Ethinylestradiol in Roach (Rutilus rutilus) Populations with Different Estrogenic Pollution Exposure Histories'.
 Aquatic Toxicology, 249. pp. 1 - 10.
 ISSN: 0166-445X Open Access Linket al.

 Wang, Y., Baynes, A., Renner, KO., Zhang, M., Scrimshaw, MD. and Routledge, EJ.
 (2022) 'Uptake, Elimination and Effects of Cosmetic Microbeads on the Freshwater Gastropod Biomphalaria glabrata'.
 Toxics, 10 (2). pp. 1 - 13.
 ISSN: 2305-6304 Open Access Link

 Fretwell, B., Nicol, L., Whiting, R., Baynes, A., Martin, O., Keller, V. and (2021) 'Likelihood of three endocrine disrupting substances reaching drinking water'.
 Available at: https://cdn.dwi.gov.uk/wp-content/uploads/2021/07/07110203/DWI70-2-328.pdf.et al.